 Many fundraiser raffles are held in conjunction with a golf tournament – the event may be the kick-off of the raffle or the final destination when the winning raffle tickets are drawn.
 Either way, raffle tickets can be sold online in order to reach a broader audience.
 We also include a free text to give feature to make promoting the raffle easy.

 With DoJiggy, your organization selects the pricing option that works best for you.
 You can either select to pay a percentage of all funds raised, or allow your supporters to optionally place a tip to cover platform fees.
 In this way, you can run a raffle completely free of charge and keep all of the funds raised.
 Note that when supporters select to tip on free raffles, they receive extra chances to win.
 All of this is managed in the raffle software.

-There are no platform fees when you use our free pricing model, period.
 Optional tips from your supporters allow us to offer the platform free of charge.
 Donors receive an incentive of entries into the drawing for tipping, and your organization runs the entire online raffle campaign for free.

 Percent pricing is a great alternative to better suit corporate and some organizational needs.
 There are no upfront costs and fees are applied to each credit card transaction.
 You decide if your organization or supporters will cover the cost.